boniph/bonif/content/post/sitelauching/index.md

 ---
 ## Hi, all.
 <br>
-This is my first website for communications about recent scientific discoveries and publications; and to propose my expertise in polychaetes to you as consultant.
+This is my first website for communications about recent scientific discoveries and publications; and to propose my expertise in polychaetes to youas consultant.

 Also, I expect it to be a place to meet people and make interesting discussions.
 Please, feel free to give your thoughts and increase the quality of our discussions :D